 Both individuals and companies can be prosecuted at the instigation of the Information Commissioner or the Director of Public Prosecutions.
 It is also an offence to sell or offer to sell information that has been obtained without consent.

 However, there are a number of exemptions - which are generally applicable and not just for journalists - from liability for the offences.
-Among other things, it may be a defence to argue that the obtaining, disclosing or procuring of the data or information:
+No offence is committed if the person concerned shows any of the following: